Balakong

-Balakong is a township in Hulu Langat District, Selangor, Malaysia.
+Balakong is a township in Cheras, Hulu Langat District, Selangor, Malaysia.
 Located to the southeast of Greater Kuala Lumpur, the township consists mainly of residential condominiums, office complexes and factories.
 Notable landmarks in Balakong include AEON Mall Cheras Selatan and Sin Ann Meow Temple (星安庙).

 History

 Name

 According to local Chinese residents, the name Balakong comes from the Chinese New Village, Balakong Chinese New Village.
 The village was drawn up and barred-wired by the British Empire under the Briggs Plan during the Malayan Emergency.
 Another belief is that there was a river running through the village named Sungai Balak and that the village adopted the river's name.
 It is believed that "-Kong" in Balakong comes from the Hakka word for river (江), and Balakong refers to the Hakka pronunciation of the river, Sungai Balak.
 It is believed that there was an upper and lower kong within the village.

 Before 1990s

 The village was surrounded by rubber plantation surrounding former tin mines.
 Most families in the village were rubber tappers.
 There was a primary school, a few Chinese temples, a wet market, a hilltop Lutheran church, a cowboy town street, a town hall, and a football field.
 The village was divided by Sungai Balak.